mateuszmidor/PythonStudy/ExanteTaxCalculator/README.md

   - Sell (15 x 200USD - commission), convert to PLN using quotations from prev working day
   - Income = (15 x 200USD - commission) in PLN
   - Cost = (10 x 100USD + commission) in PLN + (5 x 150USD + commission) in PLN
+- Shares sell income and dividend sell income are calculated separately into separate fields in tax declaration

 ## Algorithm